cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 When **working on a project with others** and preferably while working alone, **Github Actions should be used for continuous integration**.

 ### What is Continuous integration?
 Continuous integration is a way to **build software, automaticly run tests and alert developers when a test doesn't pass**.
 This way developers can fix mistakes before they pile up and become difficult to manage.
-It aslo gives developers more confidance in their code and minimizes unknown errors.
+It also gives developers more confidance in their code and minimizes unknown errors.

 ### Getting started with Github Actions